Save The Step

 Frequently Asked Questions

-The bid is currently being run by volunteers from We Love Myddleton Road.
+The bid is currently being run by local volunteers who form the directors of Myddleton Road Community Benefit Society.
 This includes business owners and professionals with a broad range of relevant skills for this project.
 We are being advised and supported by people with experience in commercial property development, architecture, starting community businesses and running local hospitality businesses.

-A new Community Benefit Society will be formed shortly.
-Everyone will be welcome to invest and become a member of it.
-A steering group and then management committee will be formed soon to manage the bid process.
+Everyone will be welcome to invest and become a member of the Community Benefit Society soon.
+A steering group and then management committee has been formed to manage the project.
 If you are interested in being a part of this please let us know through our survey!
 We will be informed in our decisions by members and the results of our community survey to make sure we are acting in the interests of the community.

 Who will run the business?